-Table A-1 maps National Institute of Standards and Technology (NIST) and consensus security references to the NIST Cybersecurity Framework subcategories that are addressed in this practice guide.
-Additionally, from NIST Special Publication (SP) 800-181, National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework [18], Work Roles are identified so that organizations may understand the work roles that are typically used by those implementing the capabilities contained in this practice guide.
+Table A-1 maps National Institute of Standards and Technology (NIST) and consensus security references to the NIST Cybersecurity Framework Subcategories and International Organization for Standardization (ISO), International Electrotechnical Commission (IEC) 27001:2013 mappings that are addressed in this practice guide.
+Additionally, from NIST Special Publication (SP) 800-181, National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework [18], work roles are identified so that organizations may understand the work roles that are typically used by those implementing the capabilities contained in this practice guide.